Surferbird News-links, 60th Edition

 But what's most striking to me is that in parts of middle America, where the landscape bares the red hues and salty layers from the Permian—gas compression stations, pipeline transfer stations, pipes, valves, oil pumpjacks and cows feeding on grain that's grown with fossil-fuel-derived fertilizer carry on business as usual.
 The American heartland powers the country: It's like a giant heart, pumping oil and natural gas through veins and arteries bound for both coasts.
-The description of the open-pit coal mine in Wyoming impresses, too, reminiscent of a beehive that never rests.
-Yet, these activities, which emit copious amounts of carbon dioxide, occur within striking distance of the end-Permian boundary.
+And in addition to that, there's the description of the huge open-pit coal mine in Wyoming, which, like the ticking of a clock, never rests.
+Yet, all these activities, which emit copious amounts of carbon dioxide, occur within striking distance of the end-Permian boundary.

 One final thought I want to leave you with, though, is that as a result of burning fossil fuels, humans are emitting carbon dioxide into the atmosphere at a faster rate than the volcanoes did during the Permian.
 In a sense, we're playing with fire—toying with a scenario that, according to the article, could repeat itself.